andrewshrout/cryptoMonitorETL/README.md

 # Bitcoin Monitor

-This is an ETL pipeline to pull bitcoin exchange data from [CoinCap API](https://docs.coincap.io/) and load it into our data warehouse.
-For more details check out the blog at https://startdataengineering.com/post/data-engineering-project-to-impress-hiring-managers/
+This is an ETL pipeline to pull bitcoin exchange data from [CoinCap API](https://docs.coincap.io/) and load it into a data warehouse.

 ## Architecture

 ![Arch](assets/images/bc_arch.png)

 We use python to pull, transform and load data.
 Our warehouse is postgres.
 We also spin up a Metabase instance for our presentation layer.

 All of the components are running as docker containers.
-## Setup

 ### Pre-requisites